 It is a condition of this warranty that a service and safety check is carried out by your caravan retailer at least once a year (12 months from the date of purchase) in accordance with the NCC recommendations.

-ANNUAL SERVICE RECORD

-MODEL

-VEHICLE IDENTIFICATION NUMBERYEARYEAR

-1st SERVICE 2nd SERVICE
+1st SERVICE

-DATE: DATE:

-RETAILERS STAMP: RETAILERS STAMP:

-I/We certify that an annual service has been carried out in accordance with the manufacturers' and NCC recommendations.
 I/We certify that an annual service has been carried out in accordance with the manufacturers' and NCC recommendations.

 3rd SERVICE